Back to blog

 A mobile app project should not move from phase to phase only because the calendar says so.
 It should move forward when the right artifact is approved.

-• Discovery gate: approve user, outcome, risks, budget band, and no-scope list.
+• Scope gate: approve user, outcome, risks, budget band, and no-scope list.

-• Design gate: approve core flows, prototype, roles, edge states, and copy expectations.
+• Prototype gate: approve core flows, roles, edge states, and copy expectations.

-• Build gate: approve release backlog, API contracts, analytics plan, and acceptance criteria.
+• Architecture gate: approve platform strategy, API contracts, data model, analytics plan, and acceptance criteria.

-• Launch gate: approve regression results, store metadata, rollback plan, monitoring, and support ownership.
+• Launch gate: approve store metadata, privacy disclosures, rollback plan, monitoring, and support ownership.

-This structure gives stakeholders room to make decisions without letting every discussion become a hidden scope expansion.
+This structure gives stakeholders room to make decisions without letting every discussion become hidden scope expansion.
+If the first release is meant to validate demand, use an MVP development path before committing to a larger platform build.

 Phase 5: QA, Device Testing, And Release Hardening